Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

 Notably, the role of symmetry-breaking fields --- like the longitudinal field $h$ in the quantum Ising magnets --- remains much less understood.
-In the Ising-chain compounds like \cno, the effective longitudinal field stemming from the interchain coupling gives rise to massive quasi-patricles described in terms of the exceptional $E_8$ Lie algebra~\cite{coldea2010, Robinson2014,wu2014,morris2014,cui2019,zhang2020,amelin2020,zou2021}.
-However, the universal scaling behaviors induced by the longitudinal field near a more general QCP remains to be systematically investigated.
+In the ordered phase, field $h$ couples to the order parameter and induces the first-order phase transition line that terminates at a QCP, also known as quantum critical endpoint.
+The effective longitudinal field generated by interchain coupling --- for instance, in Ising-chain compounds like \cno~--- can give rise to massive quasi-particles described in terms of the exceptional $E_8$ Lie algebra~\cite{coldea2010, wu2014, morris2014, cui2019, amelin2020, zou2021, Ning2024}.
+However, the universal scaling behaviors induced by the longitudinal field near such QCP remain to be systematically investigated.

-We note that, in classical FM systems, the symmetry-breaking field $h$ can extend a finite regime above the Curie temperature, as illustrated in Fig.~\ref{fig1}\textbf{a}.
-It is referred to a classical supercritical regime (SR), reflecting the profound analogy between FM transitions and liquid-gas phase transitions~\cite{li2024supfluid}.
-The quantum-fluctuation field $g$ can suppress the Curie temperature $T_c$ and extend it down to absolute zero (c.f., Fig.~\ref{fig1}\textbf{a}).
-Given that, intriguing questions arise on possible quantum supercriticality: Could there be a quantum supercritical regime (QSR) at finite temperature, and would there be novel universal phenomena and distinct scaling behaviors driven by the field $h$ in the QSR?
+We note that, in classical ferromagnetic (FM) systems, the symmetry-breaking field $h$ can extend a finite regime above the Curie temperature, as illustrated in Fig.~\ref{fig1}\textbf{a}.
+It is referred to as a classical supercritical regime (SR) first discovered in liquid-gas systems~\cite{Cagniard1822, Andrews1869}, where the supercritical fluids possess strong thermal fluctuations.
+Subsequent years witnessed intensive investigations of supercritical phenomena and crossover lines in the liquid-gas systems~\cite{xu2005, brazhkin2013, li2024supfluid}, which are very suggestive for the studies of magnetic phase transitions.
+We now consider that the quantum-fluctuation field $g$ can suppress the Curie temperature $T_c$ in an FM Ising magnet and extend it down to absolute zero (c.f., Fig.~\ref{fig1}\textbf{a}).
+Given that, intriguing questions arise: Could there be a quantum supercritical regime (QSR) at low temperature, and whether it exhibits novel universal phenomena and distinct scaling behaviors as compared to QCR?